 Coffee grounds are organic material and are therefore safe to add to your compost bin.
 As long as you follow proper composting techniques, coffee can be a great addition to your bin.
 Additionally, coffee is excellent at absorbing or eliminating odors.
 This is why many perfume stores offer coffee beans — they neutralize any existing scents so you can smell each product without interference from the others.
 If you’re composting inside your home, coffee grounds may be a great way to keep any odor at bay.

-Now that you’re convinced it’s best to add some grounds to your garden, it’s time to dive into Starbucks’ Grounds for Gardeners program.
+Now that you’re convinced it’s best to add some grounds to your garden, it’s time to dive into Starbucks’ Grounds for Your Garden program.
 The company initiated this eco-friendly venture in 1995 to help reduce waste and provide gardeners with free coffee grounds.
 This program is only offered in specific locations, so check online or speak to a company representative to learn more about the offerings in your area.

 The process is fairly simple.
 Baristas at Starbucks will use coffee grounds as necessary for their orders.
 Once the grounds need to be replaced, they reuse the original packaging and wrap used grounds to offer to gardeners free of charge.
 Between disposable cups, previous issues with deforestation, and excess packaging, this company certainly leaves a notable carbon footprint.
 This program, however, can reduce the company’s environmental impact while also helping gardeners across the nation.